Connect with us

 Past studies have shown that an estimated 65,000 vehicles – including 6,000 upcountry and transnational buses entering and leaving the city – use the passage daily.

-Construction of the Kigamboni Bridge, which was commissioned by President Magufuli in 2016, is currently underway at a cost of $135 million.
+Construction of the Kigamboni Bridge, which was commissioned by President Magufuli in 2016, is currently underway for $135 million.

-Plans are underway to build seven new flyovers in Dar es Salaam.
-The proposed bridges will be built at the intersections of Chang’ombe, Uhasibu, Kamata, Morocco, Mwenge, Magomeni and Tabata.
+Plans are underway to build seven flyovers in Dar es Salaam.
+The bridges will be built at the intersections of Chang’ombe, Uhasibu, Kamata, Morocco, Mwenge, Magomeni and Tabata.

 Jane Mwangasha is a gifted reporter with a degree in Journalism from the University of Nairobi.
 Her passion for covering the latest in construction news is backed by years of experience in the industry.